deanhamsft/Brinehaven/NPC's of Brinehaven/Lirien Thaloryn.md

 Description

 **A slender female Half-Elf Approaches the party cautiously.
-She Carries a leather journal as she steps up to the table wearing an expression of curiosity.
-She asks the party about their journey, probing for stories.**
+She Carries a leather journal as she steps up to the table wearing an expression of curiosity.**

+**"Pardon me, travelers— I couldn’t help but overhear… you’ve been to the docks, haven’t you?
+Seen those strange runes?
+I’m Lirien Thaloryn, the village chronicler, and I’ve spent decades piecing together Brinehaven’s past.
+I think you might be the ones to help me uncover a piece of it—a secret buried not far from here."(She pauses, then hushes her voice a bit).**

+**"There’s a cave, just a mile north in the forest, said to hold an elven shrine from the village’s founding.
+My research—well, my mother’s notes, really—suggests it’s tied to that glowing hearthstone and some coastal markers like the one at the docks.
+I’d go myself, but… let’s just say my knees aren’t what they used to be, and I’d rather trust brave souls like you."**

 Background